Umbrella Company UK

 Umbrella Company vs Limited Company

-This solution is ideal for contractors and freelancers who are starting or planning to work on shorter assignments.
-It involves less paperwork as the umbrella company takes care of the administration hassle as you are employed by them.
+This solution is ideal for contractors and freelancers starting or planning to work on shorter assignments.
+It involves less paperwork as the umbrella company takes care of the administration hassle as they employ you.

-A limited company is a service company that you can incorporate to run your business.
-To incorporate you need to register the company with Companies House, register for various taxes with HMRC set up a business bank account, and organize insurance cover.
+A limited company is a service company you can incorporate to run your business.
+To incorporate, you must register the company with Companies House, register for various taxes with HMRC, set up a business bank account, and organize insurance cover.
 The limited company has statutory and financial obligations and is a separate legal entity from you.
 As a limited company director, you will be responsible for submitting all the relevant tax and business documents to HMRC and Companies House.

-The limited company requires added commitment because of the statutory responsibilities and is suitable for contractors and freelancers who have a contract for more than 6 months and earning at least £15 per hour.
+The limited company requires added commitment because of the statutory responsibilities.
+It is suitable for contractors and freelancers who have contracts for more than six months and earn at least £15 per hour.

 Compare your take home pay

-Limited company gives you a Professional status and an ability to Create your own Contracting brand.
+The limited company gives you a Professional status and the ability to create your own Contracting brand.

 The umbrella Company charges a margin to process a payroll.

-Depending on the umbrella company is huge as they are responsible for collecting money you earn and then pay them.
+Depending on the umbrella company is huge as they are responsible for collecting money you earn and then paying them.

-There is less Privacy as most of the limited companies have most of your personal information.
+There is less privacy as most limited companies have your personal information.

-Changing from a limited company to an umbrella company – can it be done?
+Can it be done by changing from a limited company to an umbrella company?

-Yes – with recent changes to IR35 rules, many contractors are finding themselves needing to make the switch from operating as a limited company to working with a PAYE umbrella company.
-Yes you can, of course, do this – and you can even maintain your limited company for the duration so you can continue working through a Limited Company in future.
-However, you will of course need to avoid any trading as this limited company for the duration of your work with the umbrella company.
+Yes – with recent changes to IR35 rules, many contractors need to switch from operating as a limited company to working with a PAYE umbrella company.
+Yes, you can, of course, do this – and you can even maintain your limited company for the duration so you can continue working through a Limited Company in future.
+However, you will need to avoid any trading as this limited company for the duration of your work with the umbrella company.